Solution for First-Time Home Buyers

-Considering the interest rates are at an all-time low, there are many young Americans who have taken the huge step into purchasing a home, townhouse, or condo over throwing their money away in rent every month.
-The majority of these young Americans are in their mid-twenties and are searching for a wise investment option.
+There are many young Americans who have taken the step to purchase a home, townhouse, or condominium instead of spending their money away on rent every month.
+Most of these young Americans are in their mid-twenties and are searching for a wise investment option.

-These young Americans are fully aware of the fact that they are throwing their money away in the form of rent and aren’t able to receive any tax write offs.
-It seems more young adults then ever are more informed about mortgages and the major benefits of owning your own home.
+These young Americans are fully aware of the fact that they are throwing their money away in the form of rent and can’t receive any tax write-offs.
+More young adults than ever are more informed about mortgages and the major benefits of owning your own home.

 Where to Start?